abajwa-hw/security-workshops/Setup-ranger-23.md

 ![Image](../master/screenshots/23-rangersetup-2.png?raw=true)

 ---------
 - These settings provide the details for above authentication methods.
-No change needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in this case, you will need to change the properties under 'LDAP settings':
+No change needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in which case, you will need to change the properties under 'LDAP settings':
   - ranger.ldap.url=ldap://sandbox.hortonworks.com:389
   - ranger.ldap.user.dnpattern=uid={0},cn=users,cn=accounts,dc=hortonworks,dc=com
   - ranger.ldap.group.roleattribute=cn